deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 In the two images above, you see reconstructions learned by Deeplearning4j's implemention of an RBM.
 These reconstructions represent what the RBM's activations "think" the original data looks like.
 Geoff Hinton refers to this as a sort of machine "dreaming".

-One last point; You'll notice that RBMs have two biases.
+One last point: You'll notice that RBMs have two biases.
 This is one aspect that distinquishes them from other autoencoders.
 The hidden bias helps the RBM produce the activations on the forward pass (since biases impose a floor so that at least some nodes fire no matter how sparse the data), while the *visible* layer's biases help the RBM learn the reconstructions on the backward pass.

 Once this RBM learns the structure of the input data as it relates to the activations of the first hidden layer, then the data is passed one layer down the net.
 Your first hidden layer takes on the role of visible layer.
 The activations now effectively become your input, and they are multiplied by weights at the nodes of the second hidden layer, to produce another set of activations.